araohatkokate/araohatkokate/README.md

 - 🌱 I’m currently learning: **App development and Web development**

-- 👨‍💻 All of my projects are available at: [araohatkokate.com/](https://araohatkokate.com/)
+- 👨‍💻 All of my projects are available at my portfolio-website: [araohatkokate.com/](https://araohatkokate.com/)

 - 📫 How to reach me: **araohatk@gmail.com**